chwa/plotter/README.md

-Plot object
+Plot
-- multiple subplots/rows with shared x axis
+- holds all non-GUI state: Axes, Axis, Traces (via Arc), ...
+- does *not* hold window size, cursor position, etc.
+- draw method to draw to cairo context
+- methods to query objects/data coordinates for given device coordinatees (for zooming/scrolling the Axes, selecting Trace etc.)
+- zoom_fit/zoom_at/zoom_rect methods for changing the view -

+PlotWidget (Component?)
+- Holds the DrawingArea (or inherits from it?)
+- Receives mouse/key events and calls Plot methods to query/update state etc.
 -

-Graphics elements:
-- Axes with primary/secondary x/y axis (with labels), chart background, grid, Title
-    - Cairo clip for drawing on the chart area only
-    - Axis
-    - Grid
-- Legend
+-

+Things to add:
-- Trace?
+- legend
-- Cursor that snaps to all elements, selection on click?
-- Cursor x/y coordinates
+- scrollbar?
-- Trace annotation/marker
+- snapping cursor
+- trace annotation/value marker
-- Scrollbar?
+- delta (a-b) marker

-all have a draw(&self, &cx) method

 ```rust